ProfessionalAmateur/Windows-Service-Monitoring-and-Restart-with-Powershell/README.md

 Usage
 -----
-We have this called via Windows Scheduler every 15 minutes.
-For execution, run the script and pass the service name like so: `verify_service_status.ps1 [Service]`
+For execution, run the script and pass the service name like so: `PS C:\>verify_service_status.ps1 [Service]`

+We call the script via Windows Scheduler every 5 minutes.